arterberry/private-metaview/README.md

 ### From Source

 1. Clone or download this repository
+2. Use the ```./build.sh``` script to build the extension.
+3. This will create the ```/dist``` directory.
-2. Open Chrome and navigate to `chrome://extensions/`
+4. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" using the toggle in the top-right corner
+5. Enable "Developer mode" using the toggle in the top-right corner
-4. Click "Load unpacked" and select the extension directory
+6. Click "Load unpacked" and select the extension directory
+7. Select the content in the ```/dist``` directory.
-5. The extension icon should appear in your Chrome toolbar
+8. The extension icon should appear in your Chrome toolbar.
+You can PIN this if needed.

 ## Usage